 Hoist Finance entered the French market in 2001.
 Similar to the market entrance in Germany, this was achieved through a number of purchases of NPL portfolios and Hoist Finance has since then invested significantly in optimising the structure, processes and systems of its French platform, including a minor acquisition of a collection platform in 2006.
+In 2019, Hoist Finance made the largest portfolio investment in the company's history through the acquisition of a EUR 375 million French non-performing mortgage portfolio, adding significant volume to its French operations as well as to secured portfolios segment.

-The French debt market is smaller in size than Germany and the United Kingdom.
 Most major banks have not yet systematically sold portfolios and have performed the bulk of their collection and recovery activities in-house.
 Despite the relative immaturity of the market, forward flow agreements are an established tool used by a variety of regional banks.
 In France, Hoist Finance operates through a hybrid model of in-house collections complemented by third-party collections, including a network of reliable and carefully selected debt collection providers, bailiffs and lawyers.
-Hoist Finance operates two collection platforms in France (Bayonne and Lille).
+Following a site consolidation in 2019, Hoist Finance operates one collection platform in France located in Lille, and has recently established an office in Paris focusing on secured portfolios.

-During the financial year ending 31 December 2017, the Group had an average of 107 full-time employees in France.
+During the financial year ending 31 December 2018, the Group had an average of 115 full-time employees in France.